EddieTGH/kalshi_lite_frontend/README.md

-# Kalshi Lite Frontend
+# Kalshi Lite

-A betting application built with Next.js 16, TypeScript, Tailwind CSS, and ShadCN UI.
-Users can place bets with friends, track their balances, and compete on a leaderboard.
+A lightweight betting application built for my roommates's birthday party.
+Think [Kalshi](https://kalshi.com/), but simplified for casual betting among friends.

+## Overview

+Kalshi Lite is a simple, fun way for everyone to place bets on various actions that could occur at a party and see who comes out on top at the end of the night.
+Leaderboard tracks people's performance throughout the night.
+Built with Next.js, TypeScript, and Tailwind CSS.

-## Features
+## Key Features

-### User Features
+### For Users

-- **Password-Based Authentication**: Simple 3-character password login
-- **Bets Tab**: View, place, and manage bets on various outcomes
+- **Browse & Place Bets**: View all available bets with real-time odds and place bets with your available balance
+- **Manage Your Bets**: See all your active bets and remove them before they're locked
-- **Leaderboard**: See rankings of all users by total money (available + invested)
+- **Live Leaderboard**: Track rankings of all players by total money (available + invested)
+- **Simple Login**: 3-character password authentication (perfect for party settings - no complex accounts needed)
-- **Mobile-Responsive**: Fully responsive design that works on phones and desktops
+- **Mobile-First**: Fully responsive design optimized for phones

-### Admin Features
+### For Admins

-- **Create Bets**: Add new bets with custom odds and involved parties
+- **Create Custom Bets**: Add new prediction markets with custom odds and involved parties
-- **View Bets**: Monitor all bets with admin controls
-- **Lock Betting**: Globally lock/unlock betting to prevent changes
+- **Lock Betting**: Globally freeze all betting activity when needed
-- **End Bets**: Finalize bets and automatically process payouts
+- **Resolve Bets**: End bets, select outcomes, and automatically calculate/distribute payouts
+- **View All Bets**: Monitor all bets across the platform with admin controls

+### Technical Features

+- **Real-time Updates**: Axios-based API client with automatic data fetching
+- **State Management**: React Context for authentication and user state
+- **Type Safety**: Full TypeScript coverage across the application
+- **Modern UI**: ShadCN UI components with custom orange (#ED7D3A) and green (#4D9078) theming
+- **Secure Headers**: XSS protection, frame options, and content-type security

 ## Tech Stack

-- **Framework**: Next.js 16.0.1 (App Router, Turbopack)
+- **Framework**: Next.js 16 (App Router, Turbopack)
 - **Language**: TypeScript
 - **Styling**: Tailwind CSS v4
 - **UI Components**: ShadCN UI